ASIAN LIVES MATTER | STOP ASIAN HATE | MOVEMENT STARTS HERE.

 We are also calling on all Asian-Americans, Pacific Islanders (AAPI), Native-Americans, and others to actively calling, emailing, and contacting their elected federal, state, and local government leaders and officials demanding immediate changes.
 Moreover, to actively, using all forms of social media to raise awareness, advocacy, and support.
 To raise the much-needed funds in support of our Asian-American Civil Rights Movement.
 To educate the general American public and to take viable, united actions and advocacies in passionately helping, collaborating, and partnering with our common cause.

-6) We need to properly and formally educate the general American public and others about hate crimes, racial discrimination, and racial harassment at all of our public and private schools, at colleges and universities, at the United States Armed Forces, at the United States government agencies (federal, state, and local), at companies and corporations, at all the workplaces, and other public and private organizations and institutions.
+6) We need to properly and formally educate the general American public and others about hate crimes, racial discrimination, and racial harassment at all of our public and private schools, at colleges and universities, at the United States Armed Forces, at the United States government agencies (federal, state, and local), at companies and corporations, in Hollywood and at all of the media, at all the workplaces, and other public and private organizations and institutions.
 We are well-aware of all of the overt and covert workplace discrimination, racial discrimination, racial harassment, and extremely lack of diversity, equity, and inclusion at the upper-middle and top management/leadership that have been taking place for decades against Asian-Americans, Pacific Islanders (AAPI), and Native-Americans at the workplaces and at colleges and universities, and we are strongly and vigorously condemning them, those actions are reprehensible and un-American.
 Many Asian-Americans, Pacific Islanders (AAPI), and Native-Americans were and are not being viewed as the “right minority” for education, employment, promotion, advancement, and public and private contracting.
 We need and must be promoting and enforcing the zero-tolerance policy of all hate crimes, racial discrimination, and racial harassment, everywhere we live and work.

 7) We need and must immediately be “Model Minority” nonconformists.
 We need and must immediately eliminate, reject, and abandon the harmful and racist “Model Minority” (a group that is smart, industrious, hardworking, obedience, quiet, and not allowed to have any voice nor express any opinion) myth and stereotype about Asian-Americans which has been falsely and unjustly portrayed Asian-Americans to the American mainstream for many decades.
 This “Model Minority” myth is actually and significantly hurting Asian-Americans, not helping.
 Moreover, it wrongly and maliciously creating mistrusts and misunderstandings as a whole between us, and is falsely and egregiously pitting Asian-Americans against other good minority groups.
 The minority myth hurts us all.